kj863257/ComfyUI_RC_Image_Compositor/README.md

 ### 🎞️ **Channel Operations**
 - **Channel Extractor** - Extract RGB channels or luminance as grayscale or mask, commonly used for matting workflows
-- **Mask Apply** - Use mask to control image transparency, achieving matting effects
+- **Mask Apply** - Use mask to control image transparency, achieving matting effects with smooth feathering

 ### 🌈 **Gradient Generation**
-- **Gradient Generator** - Create gradient images with transparency support and multiple color stops
+- **Gradient Generator** - Create gradient images with transparency support and multiple color stops, computed with high-efficiency lookup tables

 ---